Data Processing Agreement (DPA) — Tosvi

 1. Process only on documented instructions from the Studio, including for

 international transfers, unless required by law (in which case Tosvi will inform the Studio, unless legally prohibited).
+Tosvi will inform the Studio without delay, and in any event no later than one month, if, in its opinion, an instruction infringes the GDPR or other applicable data-protection law.

 1. Confidentiality — ensure persons authorised to process the data are bound